nkorsakov-tw/qa.md/test-plan.md

 - Check the dates for next payments.
 - Verify the ability to renew the subscription.
 - Verify the price when rise up the quantity of screens.
+- Verify the ability to cancel an existing subscription.

 ### Languages